Remote Learning and Study Time Each Day

 - Equity of access for all students in our care.

-Where local restrictions require entire cohorts or the whole school to remain at home, we expect to continue to deliver our usual curriculum remotely, in the same way as we do in school, wherever possible.
+Where a class, group of pupils, or individual pupils need to self-isolate, or there are local or national restrictions requiring pupils to remain at home, we expect to continue to deliver our usual curriculum remotely, in the same way as we do in school, wherever possible.
 Clearly the methods of delivery will be very different, but a broad and balanced curriculum is central to what we do.
 Where this is not possible or not appropriate, such as in some subjects where practical skills require equipment or facilities for them to be developed, our subject leaders will adjust sequencing suitably.

 Please understand that the productivity of different students working at home can vary, and also in terms of how quickly the same student works from one day to the next.
 By delivering the remote learning expectations outlined above, teachers will attempt to provide a suitable quantity of work for students in their classes.
 Please get in contact with class teachers where there appears to be too much work or where additional tasks are required.